academic-initiative/research-challenge-2021/jupyter-platform/readme.md

 - PAIRS Start here Notebook Examples - 3 Simple examples of Jupyter notebooks with PAIRS API usage
   - [Climate_change](https://github.com/academic-initiative/research-challenge-2021/blob/main/jupyter-platform/PAIRS%20Examples/Climate_change.ipynb) - look at climate change over time
   - [Standardized_Precipitation_Index](https://github.com/academic-initiative/research-challenge-2021/blob/main/jupyter-platform/PAIRS%20Examples/Standardized_Precipitation_Index.ipynb) - look at rainfall patterns over time in the US
-  - [WildfireAnalytics (still being updated)](https://github.com/academic-initiative/research-challenge-2021/blob/main/jupyter-platform/PAIRS%20Examples/WildfireAnalytics.ipynb) - look at Wildfire statistics in the world
+  - [WildfireAnalytics (still being updated)](https://github.com/academic-initiative/research-challenge-2021/blob/main/jupyter-platform/PAIRS%20Examples/WildfireAnalytics.ipynb) - look at Wildfire statistics in the world.

 ### Weather Company
-The Weather Company (TWC) is IBM's  premier weather platform and  the largest commercial weather platform in the world a.
+The Weather Company (TWC) is IBM's  premier weather platform and  the largest commercial weather platform in the world.
 It  used by more people than any other weather data source in the world.
 The  has a huge collection of weather history, current weather and forcasts.

+**Note:you will be receiving a personalized version of this document with your EIS and Weather Company credentials when you register.
+Please keep that as you will need those credentials for your projects.**

 - [The Weather Company (TWC)](https://www.ibm.com/products/environmental-intelligence-suite/data-packages) - Here's a quick overview of The Weather Company from a programmers perspective.